Minhui-Chen/CTMM/README.md

 To fit OP, CTMM needs:

 * OP: Overall Pseudobulk gene expression for each individual.
-The file should have one column without header. (only needed when fitting OP)
+This file should have one column without header.

 * nu: variance of measurement noise for each individual.
-The file should have one column without header. (only needed when fitting OP)
+This file should have one column without header.

 * P: cell type proportions for each individual.
-The file should have one column for each cell type and without header.
+This file should have one column for each cell type and without header.

 To fit CTP, CTMM needs:

 * CTP: Cell Type-specific Pseudobulk gene expression for each individual.
-The file should have one column for each cell type and without header. (only needed when fitting CTP)
+This file should have one column for each cell type and without header.

 * ctnu: variance of measurement noise for each pair of individual and cell type.
-The file should have one column for each cell type and without header. (only needed when fitting CTP)
+This file should have one column for each cell type and without header.

-* P: cell type proportions for each individual.
-The file should have one column for each cell type and without header.
+* P: the same as P for fitting OP.

-We provide codes to generate these files from gene expression data from all cells (see Examples below).
+For convenience, we also provide **functions** to generate these files from gene expression data from all cells (see Examples below).

 ## Output
-The output of CTMM have two dictionaries.
+The output of CTMM has two dictionaries.

 * The first one contains estimates of model parameters, including cell type-specific mean expression (beta), variance of cell type-shared random effect (hom2), variance of cell type-specific random effect (V), and others, e.g. loglikelihood (l).